A Countable-Type Branching Process Model for the Tug-of-War Cancer Cell Dynamics: Discussion

-The current model is an alternative version of the models used by Kurpas and Kimmel \cite{kurpas2022modes} to obtain, computationally, the site frequency spectra (SFS) of a range of types of human tumors.
+The current model is an alternative version of the models used by \cite{kurpas2022modes} to obtain, computationally, the site frequency spectra (SFS) of a range of types of human tumors.
 However, those models were framed in the terms of a Moran process with constant population size.
 This other setting allows us to model a form of environmental constraints, as the competitive malignant clones are gradually suppressing normal tissue (see Figure 15 in \cite{kurpas2022modes}); however differently from the saturation mechanism assumed in \cite{mcfarland2014tug}.
-The Moran-process Tug-of-War was also used by Kurpas et al. \cite{kurpas2022genomic} to model evolution of consecutive waves of viral infections.
+The Moran-process Tug-of-War was also used by \cite{kurpas2022genomic} to model evolution of consecutive waves of viral infections.
 In that setting, the individuals are not cells but viral genomes.
 Consecutive waves of virus variants modeled by the Tug-of-War, depicted in Figure 15 in \cite{kurpas2022genomic}, are qualitatively similar to the data-based version in their Figure 7.
+Recently, a paper was published by \cite{bobrowski2023moran} which considers the Tug-of-War process, using a different approach based on operator semigroup theory.
+The results of that paper do not overlap with our current work.